marcgg/marcgg.github.com/_posts/2025-11-17-cross-team-work.md

 I could stop here, since I personally really like the staff+chapter setup... but it also has limitations.
 For instance it puts a lot of pressure on the staff engineers.
 It's also not an easy job and requires a great technical sense, good communication skills as well as a solid business understanding, meaning hiring them is also a big challenge.

 Then, what happens if you add or remove a few engineers?
-And we haven't even talked about management in this article!
+And we haven't even talked about [leadership and management](/blog/2024/07/17/startup-technical-leadership/) in this article!

 Hopefully this gave you ideas to experiment in your own team, and maybe you recognised your current organisation!